-SUCCESS OF OUR GROWTH STRATEGY MAY BE LIMITED BY THE AVAILABILITY OF APPROPRIATE ACQUISITIONS AND OUR ABILITY TO INTEGRATE ACQUIRED BUSINESSES INTO OURS

-A principal component of our strategy is to continue to expand through additional acquisitions that complement our operations in new or existing markets.
+SUCCESS OF OUR GROWTH STRATEGY MAY BE LIMITED BY THE AVAILABILITY OF APPROPRIATE ACQUISITIONS AND OUR ABILITY TO INTEGRATE ACQUIRED BUSINESSES INTO OURS additional acquisitions that complement our operations in new or existing markets.
 Our acquisitions will involve risks, including the successful integration and management of acquired operations and personnel.
 The integration of acquired businesses may also lead to the loss of key employees of the acquired companies and diversion of management attention from ongoing business concerns.
 We may not be able to identify businesses that meet our strategic criteria and acquire them on satisfactory terms.
 We also may not have access to sufficient capital to complete certain acquisitions.
 Future acquisitions may not prove advantageous and could have a material adverse effect on our operating results.

-LOSS OF KEY SUPPLIERS OR LACK OF PRODUCT AVAILABILITY COULD DECREASE SALES AND FARNINGS
+LOSS OF KEY SUPPLIERS OR LACK OF PRODUCT AVAILABILITY COULD ADVERSELY AFFECT OUR BUSINESS